adscorp100/mdhomecarebuild/src/content/blog/home-care-package-level-2.md

 - Ensuring high-quality care, complying with legislation, and protecting your rights and privacy.
 - Providing transparency in pricing, with fees for additional services agreed upon with you.

+You have the choice to either use a provider to manage your funds or to [self-manage your home care package](/blog/self-managed-home-care-packages-australia), which can offer greater flexibility.
 You can choose your provider using the [My Aged Care Find a provider tool](https://www.myagedcare.gov.au/node/161), ensuring they meet your needs and offer competitive pricing.
 Providers must also support consumer-directed care, allowing you to switch providers if unsatisfied, as noted by [ACCC](https://www.accc.gov.au/consumers/specific-products-and-activities/home-care-services).

 ### Upcoming Changes: Support at Home Program
-Significant changes are on the horizon with the introduction of the "Support at Home" program, set to replace the current Home Care Packages Program and Short-Term Restorative Care Programme from July 1, 2025, as per [Australian Government Department of Health and Aged Care](https://www.health.gov.au/our-work/support-at-home).
+Significant changes are on the horizon with the introduction of the ["Support at Home" program](/blog/support-at-home-program-2025-complete-guide), set to replace the current Home Care Packages Program and Short-Term Restorative Care Programme from July 1, 2025, as per [Australian Government Department of Health and Aged Care](https://www.health.gov.au/our-work/support-at-home).
 The Commonwealth Home Support Programme will transition no earlier than July 1, 2027.
 This new program aims to:

 - Better support independence at home with upfront services like allied health and home modifications.
 - Introduce new classification and budget levels to meet individual needs more effectively.